yuanjingdrt11/AI--regulatory-evasion/README.md

-# Model Brain Surgery
+# Model Prefrontal Lobotomy / 模型的前额叶切除手术

 ## English

-Model Brain Surgery is a lightweight local workflow for activation capture and weight ablation on Hugging Face Transformers models.
+Model Prefrontal Lobotomy is a lightweight local workflow for activation capture and weight ablation on Hugging Face Transformers models.
 It is designed as a small research sandbox before moving the same idea to larger checkpoints.

 The default project layout uses `Qwen3-1.7B` as the source model and writes the edited checkpoint to `surgery-output/`.